Pestrechinsky District: Contemporary Pestrechinsky district

 After the collapse of the USSR in 1991, Tatarstan made an attempt to secede from the Russian Federation and gain its independence.
 In 1992, a referendum was held and as a result of Tatarstan proclaimed state sovereignty.
 However, the region would subsequently decide to remain part of Russia as a sovereign republic.
 At the same time, Tatarstan began to pursue an independent socio-economic policy and the districts within the republic received greater independence.

 From 1998 to 2013, the Pestrechinsky district was headed by Shaikhulla Nasybullin, followed as head of the region by Eduard Diyarov who began to actively develop the agricultural sector in the region.
 Since 2018, the district has been headed by Ilham Kashapov.

 Population

 As of 2019, there were 45,054 residents in the region.
 The district is ethnically heterogeneous with Tatars making up 57% of it is inhabitants, Russians 38%, baptized Tatars and small groups of Chuvash, Armenians, Georgians, Mari and Ukrainians make up around another 2% respectively.

-From 2001 to 2011, the region experienced apopulation decline.
+From 2001 to 2011, the region experienced a population decline.
 In 2012, the birth rate in the district slightly increased to 343 births compared to 332 registered deaths.
 Additionally mortality rates have fallen over the past decade.